Back to overview

 Prosecuting for Linkages between Terrorism and Core International Crimes in Indonesia 2023-2024

 The lack of evidence remains one of the biggest barriers to such prosecution efforts.
 Moreover, prosecution of FTFs only for membership or preparatory offences may not fully reflect the harm that victims have suffered.
 In recent years, some countries have started to prosecute FTFs cumulatively for both terrorist offences and core international crimes, such as war crimes, crimes against humanity, and genocide.
-Such cumulative charging may lead to higher sentences for persecutors, as well as giving recognition to victims for the full range of crimes committed against them.
+Such cumulative charging may lead to higher and recognise the full range of crimes that have been committed.

 With funding from the Dutch Ministry of Foreign Affairs, and in consultation with the Indonesian National Counter Terrorism Agency (BNPT), ICCT is designing and delivering bespoke training to Indonesian practitioners and policymakers.
 This will be providing practical tools and insights on how cumulative charging can be applied, and contribute to an improved and effective rule-of-law based criminal justice response.
-Over two workshops, ICCT experts will address issues including legal obstacles, practical challenges, developing prosecutorial strategy, the use of ‘battlefield’ evidence, interagency and international coordination and cooperation, and best practices from European contexts.
-A final report will make further disseminate key findings and understanding as well as improving capacity among both practitioners and policy makers.
+Over two workshops and a closed-door event, ICCT experts will address issues including legal obstacles, practical challenges, developing prosecutorial strategy, the use of ‘battlefield’ evidence, interagency and international coordination and cooperation, and best practices from European contexts.
+A final report and public panel will further disseminate key findings and understanding as well as improving capacity among both practitioners and policy makers.

 Highlights